 RESEARCH INTERESTS

-Nonequilibrium Physics
+Nonequilibrium Physics and Machine Learning

-- Stochastic thermodynamics and information thermodynamics
+- Stochastic thermodynamics and (classical) information thermodynamics

 - We found thermodynamics uncertainty relations for non-steady states in both continuous- and discrete-time Markov processes and applied it to measurement and feedback control (Maxwell’s demon).[Phys.
 Rev. Lett.
 125, 140602 (2020)]